 · The amount of cooling required for the room

 Your C Arm will most likely take about 110 volts and 10 to 16 amperes.
 A regular outlet works just fine.
 However, unlike other devices, the machine will work at full power for almost the entire length of its operation.
-So you want to have a separate outlet for it rather than using other devices along with it.
+So you want to have a separate outlet for it rather than using other devices along with it Stump Blog.

-Also the fluoroscopy procedure will tend to heat up the C Arm a lot, depending on power and duration.
-The more space you have, the better the dissipation is and your patients will be more comfortable.
-Also consider how much space you need for the cooling equipment.
+Also, the fluoroscopy procedure will tend to heat the C Arm a lot, depending on power and duration.
+Also, consider how much space you need for the cooling equipment.
+The more space you have, the better the dissipation is, and your patients will be more comfortable.

-All states in the USA have their own regulations with respect to lead shielding.
-How much shielding you need to install in your room, also depends on location.
+All states in the USA have their own regulations concerning lead shielding.
+How much shielding you need to install in your room also depends on location.
 For instance, if you have children or pregnant mothers often on the other side of the wall, they are at greater risk of radiation from the C Arm.
-You therefore need a full dry wall in order to protect them.
+You, therefore, need full drywall to protect them.

-In general though, it is a sound idea to install a bit lead shielding than strictly required, in order to keep everybody safe.
-It is completely inexpensive and all it requires is a little more room.
-When you factor all this in, you can see that you should really have something bigger than the minimum 120 square feet room for your C-arm.
+In general, though, installing a bit of lead shielding is a sound idea than strictly required to keep everybody safe.
+It is completely inexpensive, and all it requires is a little more room.
+When you factor all this in, you can see that you should really have something bigger than the minimum 120 square feet of room for your C-arm.